 The last asset to protect in your business is yourself.
 Chances are your family relies on you for income and financial support.
 Who would take over running your business if something were to happen to you?
 Does your spouse know enough about your business to assume directorship?

 Even if your partner could take over the daily running of your business, you may want to consider other means of providing financial support to your family if you were unable to work.
 Disability and life insurance can provide that additional support.
 It can also give you peace of mind that your family will be taken care of even in the worst-case scenario.

+For all these reasons, financial planning for business owners is of highest importance.
 Discuss your options with a fiduciary financial advisor who has a legal responsibility to put your best interests first.

 Rock House Financial (RIA) is a SEC registered investment adviser.
 RIA may only transact business in those jurisdictions in which it is registered or qualifies for an exemption or exclusion from registration requirements.
 RIA’s web site is limited to the dissemination of general information pertaining to its advisory services, together with access to additional investment-related information, publications, and links.
 Accordingly, the publication of RIA’s web site on the Internet should not be construed by any consumer and/or prospective client as RIA’s solicitation to effect, or attempt to effect transactions in securities, or the rendering of personalized investment advice for compensation, over the Internet.
 Any subsequent, direct communication by RIA with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
 For information pertaining to the registration status of RIA.
 A copy of RIA’s current written disclosure statement discussing RIA Firm Name’s business operations, services, and fees is available at the SEC’s investment adviser public information website – www.adviserinfo.sec.gov, linked to this website, or directly from RIA upon request at no additional cost.